-All items of property, plant and equipment are measured at cost/valuation less any accumulated depreciation and any accumulated impairment losses.
+All items of property, plant and equipment except for work-in-progress are measured at cost/valuation less any accumulated depreciation and any accumulated impairment losses.
 Work-in-progress is stated at cost.

 The Company revalues its properties comprising land and buildings every five years and at shorter intervals whenever the fair value of the revalued assets are expected to differ materially from their carrying value.